abse4411/projz_renpy_translation/README.md

 To use the translation cache file, you need to reopen the game and close our translator.
 In addition, our translator will automatically load this translation cache file from the game directory (after clicking the "Injection" button) to avoid duplicating translations.

 At present, this translator is only a demo and will be integrated with our translation tools in the future.

+You can also save the current translation as a TranslationIndex by clicking the "Save as a TranslationIndex" button, so that you can use various commands for TranslationIndex to quickly process these translations.

 # 👀Before getting started